 2017 was mostly smooth sailing for the global economy.
 It was a year marked by broad, synchronised growth, low interest rates and low inflation.
-The question is, will these trends continue into 2018?
+The question is, will these trends continue?

 Here are our key expectations for the global economy in 2018:

 Strong and stable